aileenproject/aileen-lan/Readme.md

   * `python manage.py run_box`
   * `python manage.py stop_box`

-Aileen-lan should now start filling the local database.`tmux attach` if you're interested to peek inside.
+Aileen-lan should now start filling the local database.`tmux attach` if you're interested to peek inside if everything is working.
+(Ctrl-b-<tab-index> switches tmux tabs, Ctrl-b-d detaches from the session)

 ## Troubleshooting

-You can test if your aileen-lan sensor is findable and works.
+You can test directly in a python console if your aileen-lan sensor is findable and works.
-You should have included the aileen-lan directory in the PYTHONPATH and set the SENSOR_MODULE env variable (see above).
+You should have included the aileen-lan directory in the PYTHONPATH and set the SENSOR_MODULE env variable (see step 3 above).

 Then open a python console and do this:

     import importlib